SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1554633: lichen, grown on a dead pet corpse, inherits pet's name -fixed bug 1521471: Medical kit contents can leak -fixed bug 1609542: Reaper + eyes of overworld
+-fixed bug 1503394: Conduct= is not always written to logfile

 See history.txt for changes made in previous versions.